2010 Winter Olympics closing ceremony: Olympic Hymn

 Canadian operatic tenor Ben Heppner, born in British Columbia who performed the national anthem at the 2006 closing ceremony in Torino, then sang the Olympic Hymn, mixing English and French, while the RCMP honour guards lowered the Olympic flag.
 This flag was raised again in London on July 27, 2012 during the opening ceremonies of the 2012 Summer Olympics.

 Handover of the Olympic flag

 The Olympic flag was handed off by Gregor Robertson, the mayor of Vancouver, to Jacques Rogge, the President of the IOC.
-It was then handed off to the mayor of Sochi, Anatoly Pakhomov, whose city will host the 2014 Winter Olympics.
+It was then handed off to the mayor of Sochi, Anatoly Pakhomov, whose city was set to host the 2014 Winter Olympics.
 The flag arrived in Sochi at the end of March and was raised at that city's municipal building until the 2014 games.
-During that time, the orchestra played an excerpt from the Olympic Fanfare and Theme by John Williams.
-Russian Armed Forces honor guards then entered the stadium, carrying the Russian flag.
-They passed the flag to the honor guards of the RCMP.
-The flag was then raised and the Russian national anthem was sung by the Moscow State Chamber Choir, conducted by Vladimir Minin.
+During that time, the orchestra played an excerpt from the "Olympic Fanfare and Theme" by John Williams.
+The flag of Russia was then raised and the Russian national anthem was sung by the Moscow State Chamber Choir, conducted by Vladimir Minin.